Product Tester: How to Get Paid to Test Products at Home

 With the Friends & Neighbors program, you can test new products at home in exchange for your opinions.
 You may be smelling new body wash scents, trying mascara, testing dental floss or sampling other household items.
 After a survey closes, you may even receive a gift card as payment.
 Definitely a fun way to make money online testing products for a trusted brand name in the United State

-Through the Consumer Testing Program, surveys about skincare, hair and makeup will match you with free products.
+Through the Consumer Testing Program, you can complete surveys about skincare, hair and makeup will match you with free products.
 Completing these surveys soon after they’re posted can help your chances of getting selected.
-Testers frequently receive full-size products from any of L’Oreal’s brands including Garnier, Urban Decay and Maybelline.
+Testers frequently receive full-size products from any of L’Oréal’s brands including Garnier, Urban Decay and Maybelline.

 The Snuggle Bear Den hosts review programs for laundry products.
 Interestingly, some product assignments go beyond traditional reviews.
 One assignment had participants use dryer sheets to make craft projects which could be shared on social media.

 6. The Pink Panel

 This user testing group focuses on makeup and beauty products although there are some online surveys too.
 Announcements are made on Facebook of weekly giveaways, samples, sweepstakes, and makeup testing opportunities.